kubevirt/kubevirt/docs/kubernetes-compatibility.md

 ## Old KubeVirt Release

-KubeVirt master supports Kubernetes releases v1.4, v1.3, and v1.2.
+KubeVirt main supports Kubernetes releases v1.4, v1.3, and v1.2.
 However, the KubeVirt v0.1 release was cut when the latest Kubernetes release was v1.3.

 This means that KubeVirt v0.1 supports Kubernetes v1.3, v1.2, v1.1 while
-KubeVirt master is tracking support for Kubernetes v1.4, v1.3, v1.2.
+KubeVirt main is tracking support for Kubernetes v1.4, v1.3, v1.2.

 # Support Exceptions